mirage/mirage-www/tmpl/blog/introducing-functoria.md

 ## Keys

 A [much][] [demanded][] [feature][] has been the ability to define so-called bootvars.
-Bootvars are variables where the value is set either at configure time or at startup time.
+Bootvars are variables whose value is set either at configure time or at startup time.

 [much]: https://github.com/mirage/mirage/issues/229